extendr/extendr/marshaling_rules.md

 ### ALTREP

 A separate public API for ALTREPs is not needed, there are no real use cases for a method to only accept ALTREPs.
-Instead, expose the following iterator types:
+Instead, expose the following wrapper types:
 - `Integers`
 - `Logicals`
 - `Doubles`